seemyer/recipes/docs/cooking/chicken_tinga.md

 - [ ] **2	teaspoons**	Mexican dried oregano
 - [ ] **2	whole**	bay leaves
 - [ ] **30	grams**	cider vinegar *(2 tbsp)*
-- [ ] **475	grams**	water
+- [ ] **240	grams**	water
 - [ ] **14	grams**	chicken bouillon
 - [ ] **3	grams**	unflavored gelatin ***(Optional)***
 - [ ] **10	grams**	Asian fish sauce *(2 tsp)*

 ## 🔪 steps

 1. **From Scratch:** Season chicken generously with salt and pepper.
-Heat oil in a medium saucepan over high heat until shimmering.
+Heat oil in a small pressure cooker over medium-high heat until shimmering.
 Add chicken skin side down and cook, without moving, until well browned, 6 to 8 minutes.
 (Lower heat if pot is smoking excessively or chicken starts to burn.)
 Flip chicken and cook on second side for 2 minutes.
 Transfer chicken to a large plate.
-2. Add tomatillos, tomatoes, and garlic to pot.
+2. Add tomatillos, tomatoes, and garlic to pressure cooker.
 Cook, flipping occasionally, until blistered and browned in spots, about 5 minutes.
 Add onion and cook, stirring, until softened, about 2 minutes.
 Add paprika, oregano, and bay leaves and cook, stirring, until aromatic, about 30 seconds.
-Add vinegar, water, bouillon, and gelatin (if using).
+Add vinegar, water, bouillon, and gelatin.
+Return chicken to pot.
-3. Return chicken to pot, bring to a boil over high heat, then reduce to a bare simmer.
-Cover the pot and cook, turning chicken occasionally, until chicken registers 145°F when an instant-read thermometer is inserted into the center of the thickest part, 20 to 30 minutes.
-Transfer chicken to a bowl and set aside.
-Continue cooking the sauce at a hard simmer, stirring, until reduced to about half its original volume, about 5 minutes longer.
+3. Bring to a boil over high heat, seal pressure cooker, reduce heat to low, and cook at high pressure for 15 minutes.
+Allow pressure to release normally.
+4. Transfer chicken to a bowl and set aside.
+Continue cooking the sauce at a hard simmer, stirring, until slightly reduced and thickened, about 5 minutes longer.

 1. **Shortcut:** Heat oil in a small pressure cooker until shimmering.
 Add tomatillos, tomatoes, and garlic and cook, flipping occasionally, until blistered and browned in spots, about 5 minutes.
 Add onion and cook, stirring, until softened, about 2 minutes.
 Add paprika, oregano, and bay leaves and cook, stirring, until aromatic, about 30 seconds.
-Add vinegar, **240 ml** water, bouillon, and gelatin *(if using)*.
+Add vinegar, water, bouillon, and gelatin.
 2. Bring to a boil over high heat, seal pressure cooker, reduce heat to low, and cook at high pressure for 10 minutes.
 Allow pressure to release normally.
+3. Continue cooking the sauce at a hard simmer, stirring, until slightly reduced and thickened, about 5 minutes longer.

 ---